What is a cortisone injection?

 - Intralesional injections, which go directly into a skin lesion, such as acne or a keloid.
 A keloid is an overgrowth of collagen tissue at the site of a scar or wound.
 Your doctor may combine a corticosteroid with a local anesthetic for intralesional injections.
 Intralesional injections are a form of local injection.

 - Intramuscular injections, in which your doctor injects a corticosteroid directly into a muscle.
 Intramuscular injections are a form of systemic injection.
-These injections are intended to reduce inflammation in more than one area of your body.
+These injections reduce inflammation in more than one area of your body.
 Your doctor may combine a corticosteroid with a local anesthetic for an intramuscular injection.

 - Intravenous injections, which go directly into your vein.
 They are a form of systemic injection.
-You will typically have intravenous corticosteroid injections as treatment for serious conditions in a hospital.
+Intravenous cortisone injections are typically given as treatment for serious conditions in a hospital.